 Cultivation: The preference is full sun and dry sandy soil where there is little competition from other plants.
 Rocky soil, mesic conditions, and a little shade are also tolerated.

-Range & Habitat: Blue Toadflax occurs occasionally in sandy areas in the northern half of Illinois, otherwise it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native Blue Toadflax occurs occasionally in sandy areas in the northern half of Illinois, otherwise it is uncommon or absent (see Distribution Map).
 Habitats include dry sand prairies, sand dunes, sandy savannas, thinly wooded bluffs, rocky glades, sandy shoulders of roads, and sandy fields.
 Disturbed areas are preferred; occasional wildfires are beneficial in maintaining populations of this plant.

 Faunal Associations: The flowers are pollinated by bumblebees and other long-tongued bees.
 Butterflies and skippers may visit the flowers for nectar, but they are less likely to be effective at cross-pollination.
 The caterpillars of the butterfly Junonia coenia (Buckeye) feed on the foliage of Blue Toadflax and many other members of the Figwort family.
 A stink bug, Cosmopepla carnifex Fab., has been found on the foliage of this species in sand prairies.

 Photographic Location: Along a path in a burnt-over sandy savanna in Kankakee County, Illinois.